rmorabia/sophi-li.github.io/src/pages/posts/2020-11-30-magic-numbers/index.md

 ## Conclusion

-You now know that you should use a named constant when you have numbers without meaning floating around in your codebase.
+A magic number is a number in code with no clear meaning to the reader.
+Magic numbers should be avoided and instead be replaced with named constants.
 It'll help with readability and maintainability!

 Resources: